Chrysler self shielded wires

 For the welds on the cross member parts, I would utilize a reputable Detroit testing agency.
 The weld test data would be taken from both the MIG and self shielding welds.
 The report would provide micro / macro weld and HAZ samples.
 Appropriate hardness tests for welds and HAZ and tensile tests.

-The E70S-6 MIG wire has for three decades mistakenly been used throughout the global auto / truck weld industry for zinc coated applications.
-Lower silicon in the weld as available with the S3 can reduce the potential for micro weld cracks when combined with the zinc found in galvanized and galvanealed coatings.For some of the the crossmember welds, I used the E70S-3, MIG weld wire and argon - 10% CO2 in the spray transfer mode in the 200 to 220amp range, much lower than the 280 plus amps used with the self shielded wires.
+For some of the the robot cross member project welds, I used the E70S-3, MIG weld wire and argon - 10% CO2 in the spray transfer mode in the 200 to 220 amp range, much lower than the 280 plus amps used with the self shielded wires.
 With the robot welds I also used the short circuit process using 160 to 180 amps which was beneficial on the parts where the weld gaps were most sever.
-I quickly eliminated the majority of the weld burn through issues, established the required robot crossmember and sub assembly procedures and then qualified all the MIG welds through the Detroit Testing Agency.
+In less than 5 days I eliminated the majority of the weld burn through issues, established the required robot cross member and sub assembly procedures.
+It took another week for the Detroit Testing Agency to provide the weld test results.

-THE UNBIASED WELD TEST REPORT: I sent the Detroit Testing agency both the new MIG cross member samples on the galvanealed parts and the self shielded weld samples.
-The resulting weld test report indicated that in contrast to the self shielded wires, all the MIG welds provided superior weld / mechanical results and the MIG welds all passed the mechanical destructive and NDT tests with flying colors.
+weld samples.
+The resulting weld test report indicated that in contrast to the self shielded wires, all the MIG welds provided superior weld / mechanical results and the MIG welds all passed the mechanical destructive and CDT tests with flying colors.

-With the Chrysler MIG robot welded parts and weld report in the back of the car I went back to the Chrysler Corporate Center and presented the results in an extensive report to all the weld engineers and the cross member team.
+With the Chrysler MIG robot welded parts and weld report in the back of the car I went back to the Chrysler Corporate Center and presented the results in an extensive report to all the engineers on the cross member team.
 I placed the new welded parts on the table the quality of which they had never seen before.
 I kept the presentation simple and to the point.
 By the way my MIG weld data also provided Chrysler with a great bonus as I increased the robot weld speed and resulting weld productivity by 30%.
 I also reduced the total weld rework from 100% to an anticipated 8%.
-Yes some weld rework was still required due to poor part fit and excess weld gaps < 4 mm in the parts.
+Yes some weld rework was still required due to the poor part fit and excess weld gaps < 4 mm in the parts.

 To show his team his "flexibility" for change, the Chrysler weld engineer allowed the use of a slightly smaller self shielded weld wire to weld his cross member parts.

 The president of Chrysler decided that the new state of the art robot line in his Ohio plant should be shut down.
-The robots, the million dollar fixtures and what should have been a simple common weld application that would have been welded with ease using MIG, would now be moved south to Mexico.
+The new robots, the million dollar fixtures and what should have been a simple common weld application that would have been welded with ease using MIG, would now be moved south to Mexico.

-I suppose the Chrysler president anticipated that in Mexico there would be less objections to the use of the self shielded wires and of course less concern for the manual weld repair costs and the safety and environmental issues.
-Mexico can thank America for many jobs, but this is not one of them.By the way I later visited the plant in Mexico where these part were made.
+By the way I later visited the plant in Mexico where these part were being made.
 It was the same weld mess, only instead of a providing a new die that provided parts that fit to the design tolerances the plant provided the Mexican workers with "hammers".
-The welds were still full of holes and still made with the same consumables only this time I did not see workers using fresh air helmets when doing the manual welds.
+The welds were still full of holes and still made with the same consumables, only this time I did not see workers using fresh air helmets when doing the manual welds.

 I was back at Chrysler in a consultant roll to discuss another galvaneal project handled by a tier one supplier.
 I was basically talking to many of the same Chrysler engineering group.
-This time I represented a supplier who was loosing over $200,000 annually because he was made to use the same self shielded wires on some small galvanealed parts.
+This time I represented a supplier who was loosing over $250,000 annually because he was made to use the same self shielded wires on some small galvanealed parts.
 At this meeting new weld test data was presented along with an unusual letter that I had attained from a company that knows a little about steel components, the letter was from US Steel.

 I was not aware till some of the engineers informed me that It seems over the years the purchasing manager had to attend too many of these self shielded weld wire meetings with many other disgruntled tier suppliers.
 Let's face it, all good purchasing personnel are driven by cost reduction and this purchasing manager knew that many times Chrysler had been presented with great opportunities for multi-million dollar weld cost reduction and yet over and over he had seen the engineering team turn their backs on engineering logic.